 Can I Get an MFT Degree Online in Rhode Island?

 Online programs are the way of the future, and you can find them available in almost every area of practice — including marriage and family therapy.
-While these programs aren’t offered in Rhode Island, there are still ways that students in Rhode Island can receive their education partially or primarily online.
-However, there are a few important considerations.
+While these programs aren’t currently offered at universities in Rhode Island, there are still ways that students in Rhode Island can receive their education partially or primarily online.

 UMass Global: If you’re looking to get your master’s degree, UMass Global offers an Online Master’s Degree in Marriage and Family Therapy, which allows students to take their classes online and complete clinicals within their community.